netsec-ethz/scion-tutorials/index.md

 An autonomous system (AS) is a _network_ under the control of a single administrative entity or domain.
 In SCION, ASes are connected only in well defined locations and links are defined by a provider/customer or a peering relation.

-Each AS is in charge of providing essential informations to the collection of devices connected to it, called end hosts (e.g Smartphones, Laptops and so on).
+Each AS is in charge of operating a set of control services that participate in the inter-domain routing control plane and provide essential path informations to the collection of devices connected to it, called end hosts (e.g Smartphones, Laptops and so on).
-The ASes in SCION are fundamental in the two main phases of the architecture: the *control* plane, which is the process responsible for discovering paths and making those paths available to end hosts; and the *data* plane, which is the process responsible for the transmission of the packets.

-For the control plane, each AS hosts different infrastructure services that actually perform the process.
-Most important is the main "control service" containing the functionality for beaconing, path database, and the control plane public key infrastructure.
-For the data plane, the inter-AS traffic is routed through the SCION border routers of the ASes along a path.
-SCION is agnostic about the intra-AS routing, typically ASes run IP internally.
+At the same time, an AS is the the granularity of routing in SCION; very roughly, the path information carried in each packet header is described as a sequence of ASes that the packet should traverse to reach its destination.

 #### What does it mean to run an AS?
 Running an AS means running the various AS control plane services and running border routers that connect the AS to other ASes.